10/1/09 Your Co-ordinates

 consistency and harmony.
 I went after the integrity point back in January (delight and excellence), and need to revisit it.

-hiking today, I told my son about the Wright brothers using the strategy of switching sides in their arguments.
+hiking today, I told my kids about the Wright brothers using the strategy of switching sides in their arguments.
 Dana added "I can see that--they were